Lurcher Dog Breed

 Lurcher coats are also of various types with many being short like that of Greyhounds and Whippets, while some are medium-long and scruffy looking like Deerhounds and Irish Wolfhounds-- these broken coated Lurchers hold their own in popularity since this unique coat type is often a draw to many owners.
 In addition, many potential owners are curious as to whether their Lurcher's coat will be waterproof; once again, the answer varies wildly-- if you choose a Lurcher puppy whose parent breeds have waterproof coats, then that's most likely a yes!

-Lurcher Coloring
+Lurcher Colors

 Lurcher Variations